raspberrypilearning/amazing-image-identifier/en/step_7.md

 title: Let users upload files
 ---

 In order to use your web app to classify images, users need to be able to upload images to the app.
-To achieve this, you need an upload form and a function to handle the upload.
+To achieve this, you need an upload form and a function to handle the uploaded content.

 #### Create a form
 This is the HTML for a short form that attempts to upload the supplied image through the POST method.